candlepin/candlepin.github.io/docs/candlepin/developers.md

 Also see the [Java Coding Conventions](java_coding_conventions.html)

 ### Python
-For Python, stick to the guidelines in [PEP8](http://legacy.python.org/dev/peps/pep-0008/).
+For Python, stick to the guidelines in [PEP 8](https://peps.python.org/pep-0008/).
 Also, run `make stylish` to run pep8, pyflakes, pyqver, rpmlint, and a few subman specific code checks.